Exhep Enoxaparin 40 Mg | 300 mg

 Medical Uses of Exhep 300mg Injection

-This injection is commonly prescribed for:
+This injection is commonly prescribe for:

 1. Deep Vein Thrombosis (DVT)